amrvac/amrvac/doc/cakforce.md

 nphiray | integer | 6 | If `cak_vector_force=T`, amount of radiation ray points used to describe the radiation angle \f$\Phi\f$. fix_vector_force_1d | logical | F | If true, the CAK vector line force will only have a non-zero radial component. cak_split |  logical | F | To add the source term in a split or unsplit (default) fashion.

+## Test problems
+Two test problems are provided in the HD tests folder that can be configured in several wats to illustrate the above physics, see `CAKwind_spherical_1D` and `CAKwind_spherical_2.5D`.
+Functionalities included are:
+- 1D and 2.5D spherical isothermal or adiabatic wind models.
+- Rotating frame of reference for 2.5D wind.
+- Radial line force or vector line force with one or more of the previous listed combinations.

 # Numerics and implementation